 Get a Regular Sealing Done

 There are regular cleaning and maintenance services that are essential to countertop health.
 Sealing granite countertops should be done at least once a year.
 It will keep them looking new and extend their lifespan.
 That means homeowners can enjoy them for longer and make them more cost-effective.
 It will be years and even decades before replacement countertops are necessary.
-There are several professional services which offer countertop material.
+There are several professional services that offer countertop material.
 In most cases, countertop sellers or installers can recommend a preferred partner who offers quality sealings at a good value.
 Don’t make the mistake of calling in the pros only after a problem comes up.
 Prevention is better than dealing with the results of a crack or broken slab.
 Sealings aren’t that expensive and can be done in a day.

 Get Rid of Bad Habits

-Just like parents with small kids tell them not to eat in a new car at first, eventually there’s a breakdown.
+Just like parents with small kids tell them not to eat in a new car at first, eventually, there’s a breakdown.
 Soon enough there are cracker crumbs everywhere.
 The same goes for countertops.
 New buyers are quick to clean up spills and wash them regularly, but soon they’re chopping carrots right on the granite.
 Then they wonder why their countertops are looking so worn down after a short time.